-No one has a vested interest in these schedules.
+No one has a vested interest in the schedules.
 Just because your team has been given a particular time, that does not mean that we need your permission to change it.
 We reserve the right to make scheduling changes for the benefit of the program as a whole.
 This includes situations where a team would be severely depleted at the originally scheduled time.
 Also, as all-powerful as we like to think ourselves, we do not control the weather or the people who grant and pull our field permits.

-2013 Season Notes
+2018-9 Season Notes

-To accommodate this, four teams in Boys U14 and U10 and two teams in Boys U12 and Girls U10 will play a preliminary game at the beginning of the day to determine which will go on to play, later in the day, in the bracket of eight that play quarter finals.
-Although we realize that the teams who play in this game will have to play an extra game, we felt that this was the simplest way of keeping the League Champions Playoffs to a single weekend.
-IF YOUR LEAGUE CHAMPION TEAM SCHEDULED TO PLAY A PRELIMINARY ROUND GAME, MAKE SURE YOUR TEAM KNOWS THAT IF IT WINS, IT WILL PLAY A SECOND GAME ON SATURDAY.
+Our Area now has ten regions.
+To accommodate this, in any division in which nine or ten regions send teams, either two or four teams will play a preliminary game to determine which will go on to play in the bracket of eight that play quarter finals.
+Some of these games are on weekdays in the evenings before the main playoff weekend.
+We believe that this was the simplest way of keeping the League Champions Playoffs to a single week.
+IF YOUR LEAGUE CHAMPION TEAM IS SCHEDULED TO PLAY A PRELIMINARY ROUND GAME, MAKE SURE YOUR TEAM KNOWS ABOUT IT.

-In all divisions, every team plays four games against randomly chosen opponents.
+- In all divisions, every team plays four games against randomly chosen opponents.
 These games count for points according to the scoring system published in our rules.
 The teams will then be seeded in the elimination round of the playoffs according to where they placed in the standings.
-Because we have three divisions (BU12, BU10 and GU10) with more than 8 teams, for the playoff weekend (February 2 and 3) we will use the same preliminary game system as we did for the League Champions to get down to 8 teams in the quarterfinals.
-In GU12, where there are only 7 teams, the first place team in the standings will have a bye on Saturday February 2 and will play in the semifinals on Sunday.
+In any division with more than 8 teams, for the playoff weekend we will use the a preliminary game system similar to the one we do for the League Champions to get down to 8 teams in the quarterfinals, but the play in teams will be the lowest seeded teams (8th seed plays 9th seed and, if there are 10 teams, 7th seed plays 10th seed).
+In any division, where there are fewer than 8 teams, the highest place team(s) in the standings will have a bye on Saturday and will play in the semifinals on Sunday.

 - If you are participating at any field and yours is the first game of the day, you may be responsible for setting up goals, nets and flags.